It is imperative that that I acknowledge the involvement of two organizations without whom this project could not have been successful.

 Many individuals and organizations have done a splendid job of relating a portion of the TBR story.
 I have taken the liberty to cite many of those efforts as embedded URLs.
 I thank each and every one for their contribution to perpetuating the memory of these men.

-I also want to acknowledge the contribution of Michael (Mick) Newbatt, the current CWGC manager.
+I also want to acknowledge the contributions of Michael (Mick) Newbatt, the current CWGC manager.

 There seems to be some controversy building (as of MAR 2021) about some of the photos available on the Australian War Museum site.
 This site has a disclaimer that all photos are in the public domain.
 I have borrowed liberally because the Aussie military was among the first to arrive in Thailand at the end of the war and they made extensive photo documentation of what they did, saw and found as they searched for Allied POW graves.
 Without those efforts, we would have lost a tremendous amount of documentation about the POW’s lives and condition.